Anomandarist/Shadowrun-UK/AdventureLog/AdelphiTranshumanSystems.md

 - Need - Blueprints
 - Need a reason to get in - Pretend to be a Plumber
 - Polecat arrives
-- Sneaked back into house and returned coat and passcard.
+- Sneaked back into house and returned coat and passcard

 #### ADTS Building:
 - 1-5: Offices